zbtolon/get-support/ViewStatus.md

 # Viewing cloud status
 {: #viewing-cloud-status}

 The Status page is the central place to find unplanned incidents, planned maintenance, announcements, and security bulletin notifications about key events that affect the {{site.data.keyword.Bluemix}} platform, infrastructure, and major services.
+You can also view unplanned incidents that are specific to your account in the [Support center](https://{DomainName}/unifiedsupport/supportcenter) by going to **today's incidents**.
 {:shortdesc}

 You can find the Status page by logging in to the {{site.data.keyword.Bluemix_notm}} console.
 Click **Support** from the menu bar, and then click **View cloud status** from the Support Center.
 Or, you can access the page directly at [{{site.data.keyword.Bluemix_notm}} - Status ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/status){: new_window}.